DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 **m#,%%** will set maxSensors to%%. e.g. m10,30 sets maxSensors=030 (leaving min2trip unchanged as does m0,30)
 **n#,%%** will set minSensors to%%. e.g. n10,27 sets minSensors=027 leaving nLED unchanged. n0,27 would set nLED to 0)

-### 4. Notes on CS drivers v308& v309)

-Driver version v308 is intended for use with Prod versions 5.4.6 to 5.4.16.
-DCC-EX CS Prod.
-Versions 5.4.16+ incorporate v308 by default. v308 will not work with CS devel 5.5.15+.
-For CS devel versions look to v309 (default).
-Both these drivers MUST be used with sensorCAM version v320+ as earlier versions will not be recognized.

 ### ADDITIONAL RANDOM NOTES:

 ALL FOLLOWING IMAGES ARE FOR GENERAL INFORMATION ONLY& NOT DIRECTLY REFERENCED IN THE FULL MANUAL ABOVE